A. Basic Models

 Approximate weight 500 pounds

-The Front End Platform (with back) is constructed using powder-coated steel supports, #1 grade pressure treated boards, and more than 500 hot-dip galvanized fasteners.
+The Carrier is constructed using powder-coated steel supports, #1 grade pressure treated boards, and more than 400 hot-dip galvanized fasteners.
 The supports include four ¼"×3"×3" angle irons about 48" long.
 Each angle iron is bolted at a 90 degree angle to another angle iron using two L-shaped braces.
 Each brace leg consists of a ¾"×2½"×18" steel bar, effectively providing steel support that is 2½" wide, 1½" thick, and 18" long.

 The main boards comprising the deck and back are 2"×12" boards, either 10', 8', or 6' long.
 They have been chosen because of their strength, stiffness, durability, cost, weight, and ease of assembly.
-(While the wood components constitute the majority of the implement by volume, they comprise less than 20% of the material cost, with about 83% of the cost being for the steel.)
+(While the wood components constitute the majority of the implement by volume, they comprise only about 20% of the material cost, with about 80% of the cost being for the steel.)
 There are 21 different kinds of fastener in each implement.
 There is a grill in the upper part of the back to provide better visibility for the driver.

-For a more detailed description of the fabrication of the Front End Platform, Click Here
+For a more detailed description of the fabrication of the Front End Carrier, Click Here.
+For a further discussion of the use of wood decking, Click Here.

-The design of the Platform is extremely efficient, offering maximal performance for minimal cost.
-The steel and wood have excellent strength and stiffness so as to support the many uses of the Platform.
+The design of the Carrier is extremely efficient, offering maximal performance for minimal cost.
+The steel and wood have excellent strength and stiffness so as to support the many uses of the implement.
 The materials and workmanship are of the highest quality, and are supported by a money-back guarantee.

 B. Quick Attach Brackets and Skid Steer Adapters

-The Front End Platform comes with quick attach brackets for connecting it to the front end loader.
+The Carrier comes with quick attach brackets for connecting it to the front end loader.
 We currently provide four popular quick attach bracket designs from which to choose.
-These are: (1) the skid steer design, (2) the Euro/Global design, (3) the John Deere design for the 300, 400, and several other series loaders, and (4) the John Deere design for the 500 and several other series loaders.
+These are: (1) the skid steer design, (2) the Euro/Global design, (3) the John Deere design for the 300 series, 400 series, and several other loader series, and (4) the John Deere design for the 500 series and several other loader series.
 We also provide brackets for (5) forklifts.

-Seven useful accessories are available as options on the Front End Platform.
+Five useful accessories are available as options on the Carrier.
 They are as follows:

-It is possible to buy all of the (unassembled) materials for the basic Models 700, 600, or 500, except the boards, in a kit form.
-Our kit, Model 300, includes all of the pre-cut and pre-drilled steel supports, the quick attach (or other) brackets, all of the fasteners, and the wire mesh used for the grill, but none of the wood.
+It is possible to buy all of the (unassembled) materials for the basic Models 700, 600, or 500, except the boards, in a kit form (Model 300).
+The kit comes on a compact 3-foot by 4-foot pallet, for easy and inexpensive shipping.
+It includes all of the pre-cut, pre-drilled, and powder coated steel supports (except the deck stiffener, which is too long to fit on a pallet), the quick attach brackets, all of the fasteners, the wire mesh used for the grill, and easy to follow directions, but none of the wood.
 The wood is readily available almost everywhere, it is relatively bulky and heavy (about 300 - 400 pounds), and having it purchased locally by the customer saves significantly on shipping costs.
-Furthermore, the kit comes on a compact 3-foot by 4-foot pallet, which saves further on shipping costs.
-The kit does not include the leg system or tether system, but these accessories can be purchased separately.
-Directions and fasteners for all of the other accessories are included in the kit.
+(Directions and fasteners for the accessories are not included in the kit.)

-The kit includes 11 separate steel components and approximately 500 fasteners of 22 different kinds.
-It also includes a manual containing detailed assembly instructions (and operating and safety instructions), a list of materials to be bought locally, and a list of tools needed.
-The assembly can be done using ordinary tools and skills, and can be done by one person working alone or by two people.
-The retail cost of the wood (excluding accessories) is roughly $100.
+The kit includes all of the steel components and more than 400 fasteners.
+It also includes a manual containing detailed assembly instructions with photographs,operating and safety instructions, a list of wood to be bought locally, and a list of tools needed.
+The assembly can be done using ordinary tools and skills, and can be done by one person working alone or by two people, in about a half day or a little longer.
+The retail cost of the wood is currently less than $150.
 The assembly primarily involves measuring and cutting boards, drilling holes in boards, positioning boards and steel, and fastening components using bolts and screws.

-Our steel deck stiffener is 3" wide, ¼" thick, and 10' or 8' long.
-(It is not available for the Model 500.)
+Our steel deck stiffener was an optional accessory but is now standard, at no additional cost.
+It is 3" wide, ¼" thick, and 10' or 8' long.
+(It is not available for Models 500 and 300.)
 It is screwed into the front edge of the front-most deck board, to provide additional stiffness to that board.
 The back-most deck board is fastened to the bottom back board, which is on its edge and therefore practically unbendable.
 Since the ends of all of the deck boards are screwed into the deck side boards, the deck stiffener and the bottom back board work together to provide enhanced stiffness for all of the deck boards.
-(If the steel deck stiffener is not used, then a 2"×4"×10' or 2"×4"×8' treated board is automatically included as a deck stiffener.)